-dirmaint for dirmuser at sys1 distrib ? dirmaint for dirmuser at sys2 distrib ? dirmaint for dirmuser at sys3 distrib ? dirmaint for dirmuser at distrib ? sys1 is the system ID where DIRMAINT is running, sys2 and sys3 are system ID names of a second and third system in your cluster other than the one where DIRMAINT is running.
+dirmaint for dirmuser distrib? dirmaint for dirmuser at sys1 distrib? dirmaint for dirmuser at sys2 distrib ? dirmaint for dirmuser at sys3 distrib ? sys1 is the system ID where DIRMAINT is running, sys2 and sys3 are system ID names of a second and third system in your cluster other than the one where DIRMAINT is running.